Technical Specifications

 Battery and power

-Replacable Lithium Ion battery with charge status indicator.
+Replaceable Lithium Ion battery with charge status indicator.

 Idle endurance: